Deepak-2001-py/nlp-text-analysis/README.md

 This README provides a comprehensive overview of the CrewAI-Groq Assignment Evaluator, including installation instructions, usage guidelines, system architecture, and customization options.
 It's structured to help users and potential contributors quickly understand and start using the system.

-You may want to adjust specific details such as the repository URL, license type, or add more specific information about your implementation as needed.
-Additionally, you should create the referenced CONTRIBUTING.md and LICENSE.md files to complete the documentation.